loujomer/toyee/docs/SC-300/01 Implement an identity management solution/Implement initial configuration of Microsoft Entra ID/01 Configure and manage microsoft entra roles.md

 by default, the Global Administrator doesn't have access to Azure resources.

 By default, Azure roles and Microsoft Entra roles don't span Azure and Microsoft Entra ID.
 However, if a Global Administrator elevates their access by choosing the **Access management for Azure resources** switch in the Azure portal, the Global Administrator will be granted the User Access Administrator role (an Azure role) on all subscriptions for a particular tenant.
 The User Access Administrator role enables the user to grant other users access to Azure resources.
-This switch can be helpful to regain access to a subscription
+This switch can be helpful to regain access to a subscription ^hello

 ## Assign roles